retypeapp/retype/configuration/project.md

 You could exclude everything in your project with by adding `"exclude": [ "*" ]`.

 !!!
-Any file are folder prefixed with an underscore `_` are also excluded.
+By default, any file or folder name prefixed with a `.` or a `_` will be excluded.

+As well, any `node_modules` folder will be excluded.
 !!!

+To explicitly include any files or folders that might have been excluded, please see the [`include`](#include) config.
 ===

 ---